8 Toxins in Your Cleaning Products

 Health risks: Chlorine can be a big problem for thyroid health because it’s part of the halogen family, which also includes iodine, bromine, and fluorine.
 Iodine is one of the two key building blocks of your thyroid hormone, and when you are exposed to too much chlorine your body can actually absorb it in place of iodine because the two look so similar.
 This can lead to Hashimoto’s, hypothyroidism, and other forms of thyroid dysfunction.

 Healthier alternative: For scrubbing, try baking soda, and for laundry, vinegar whitens clothes.
-To eliminate exposure to chlorine through tap water, install filters on your sinks and shower heads.
+To eliminate exposure to chlorine through tap water, install filters on your sinks and showerheads.

-Quaternary Ammonium Compounds, or “QUATS”
+Cleaning Product Toxin #8: Quaternary Ammonium Compounds, or “QUATS”

 Found in: QUATS are found in most fabric softeners and “antibacterial” cleaning products.

-Health risks: QUATS contribute to the problem of antibiotic-resistant bacteria, because they are antimicrobial in nature like triclosan.
+Health risks: QUATS contribute to the problem of antibiotic-resistant bacteria because they are antimicrobial in nature like triclosan.
 It is also a skin irritant and respiratory irritant.

 Healthier alternative: White vinegar added to the rinse cycle softens clothes, and a simple DIY cleaner (see recipe below) can more than suffice to kill bacteria around your home.